WRF Innovation Postdoctoral Fellowships in Neuroengineering Application Process

 Washington Research Foundation (WRF) Innovation Postdoctoral Fellows in Neuroengineering conduct research in a collaboration between two University of Washington laboratories, one with core specialty in neurobiology and one focused on math, computing, or engineering.
 This builds a fabric of connections not made by the traditional model of one postdoc mentored by one faculty member.
 Fellows will interact regularly and become key members of a vibrant and collaborative research environment.

-Applicants for the WRF Innovation Postdoctoral Fellows in Neuroengineering program should contact participating faculty members to determine mutual interest.
+Applicants for WRF Innovation Postdoctoral Fellowships in Neuroengineering should contact participating faculty members to determine mutual interest.
 An applicant may contact two lab heads to propose a project, or may discuss possible collaborations with a single faculty member.

 There is also the possibility of co-funding between UWIN and another WRF-funded institute: the eScience Institute, the Institute for Protein Design, or the Clean Energy Institute.
 Candidates interested in a joint appointment between UWIN and one of the other WRF-funded institutes should complete the full application process for both institutes.
 In each application, please include a paragraph that clearly indicates the rationale and fit of a joint appointment.